 - Alignment among the provider community around key quality performance metrics for ESRD care

 Partner with an organization that specializes in value-based care for kidney disease.

-Partnering with a specialized organization may seem like a heavy upfront investment, but MA organizations can see significant returns through cost savings and improved patient care with the right partnership.
+Partnering with a specialized organization may seem like a heavy upfront investment.
+But with the right partnership, MA and PCP organizations can realize significant returns through cost savings and improved patient care.
 For medical groups with financial risk, primary care physicians often manage ESRD beneficiaries with four or more comorbidities.
 Both the patients and physicians can benefit from additional specialized support for ESRD.
 A specialized provider may provide predictive analytics, care management expertise, and high-quality care resources that might not otherwise be available.

 Strive Helps MA Organizations Navigate ESRD Member Quality and Costs.